Parental Influence and Support

 For Amy Sibul, her fascination with science started as a kid living in the foothills of the Rocky Mountains in Colorado.
 It was here, with this wonderful access to public lands, that Amy was able to explore and appreciate the wonders of the natural world.
 On top of that, her dad was a radiologist, but majored in zoology in college, and he taught her plant and animal identification.
 While Amy’s mother was interested in anthropology, she never pursued that, choosing instead to be a stay-at-home mom.
 However, Amy vividly remembers her mom telling her as a kid,

-Page researched and written by Jacqueline Cockrell, Shaistah Din, Lydia Hall, and Jack Temme.
+Page researched and written by Jacqueline Cockrell, Shaistah Din, Lydia Hall, Jack Temme, Caitlin Pham, Jessica Davis, and Isabel DuBay.

 Prev Next